verdaux/BookNotes/Phrases/Impressors 10.md

 - [ ] That's a very astute observation coming from a dumb guy
 - [ ] I desire violently and I wait. - Anais Nin.
 - [ ] I am full of wounds and still standing on my feet.
+- [ ] Who is this man?
+And how can I hang out with him daily?